 I cut the doll’s hair with a mixture of anger, resentment and grief, and a strange thing happened.
 Instead of looking at her with loathing, I had the completely unexpected and spontaneous thought that the short hair was cute.
 It wasn’t ugly.
 It didn’t make her look like an old hag, used up, dried up, sexless and powerless.
 That’s what I saw when I looked in the mirror at myself, but when I looked at the doll I saw something else entirely.
 As a child I had begged to be allowed to have long hair.
 I was eventually allowed to, when I was old enough to care for it.
 This was reasonable, as my hair is thick, curly and unruly, to put it mildly.
 For years, though, as a slim, short-haired, active child in the same tough jeans my brother wore, I was taken for a boy.

-Somehow, looking down at that helpless rag doll and the short ends of yarn scattered around her, it seemed I was looking at a version of myself that’s long vanished, except in memory, and I didn’t hate her.
+Somehow, looking down at that helpless rag doll and the short ends of yarn scattered around her, it seemed I was looking at a long-vanished version of myself, and I didn’t hate her.
 She wasn’t loathsome.
 She merely had short hair.
 I’d meant to hurt her, even mutilate her, but her innocence turned a hostile act into a reluctant feeling of wanting to protect her from any who would seek to hurt her, including myself.

 I was confused, embarrassed and compelled.
 I kept the doll with me as I moved around my little log cabin, not to handle, but just to look at.
 Occasionally, I talked to her, in the same way I talked to the cat I belonged to at the time.